peppercatastrophe/simple-disbursement-service-example/README.md

 # simple-disbursement-service-example

-Disbursement API service built as the take-home backend test for the Senior Backend Engineer role.
+Disbursement API service built as the take-home backend test for the Backend Engineer role.

 Layered Go application (`handler → service → repository → model`) exposing a JWT-protected disbursement API with idempotency, concurrency-safe status transitions, soft delete, and a non-blocking audit log.